ludocode/onramp/docs/virtual-machine.md

 If no bytes are currently available from an input stream but may become available later, the VM must return `ERROR_TRY_LATER` to tell the program to wait for input (and possibly do something else in the meantime) before trying again.
 This could be returned while waiting for the user to type keystrokes for example.

 (For the standard input handle, this is called non-blocking input.
 If non-blocking input is not possible on the VM's platform, the VM may instead block on this system call until data is available; in this case it must set bit 2 in the capabilities field of the process info table.
-Unlike most platforms, Onramp allows non-blocking reads on *all* file handles, even ordinary files on disk.)
+Unlike most platforms, Onramp allows non-blocking reads on *all* handles, even ordinary files on disk.)

 If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM must return `ERROR_IO` or `ERROR_GENERIC`.

-This can only be called on the standard input stream or a file opened with `fopen`.
+This can only be called on the standard input stream or a file opened with `open`.
 If this is called on the standard output or standard error streams, the behaviour is undefined.

 If the program attempts to read from a special file for which only writing is supported by the platform, the VM may return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

 If the error is not otherwise specified, the VM may return `ERROR_GENERIC`.

-Since platforms implement input differently, Onramp supports considerable variation in the implementation of fread.
-The behaviour of a VM's fread syscall must be accurately represented by the capabilities bits in the process info table as explained below.
+Since platforms implement input differently, Onramp supports considerable variation in the implementation of read.
+The behaviour of a VM's read syscall must be accurately represented by the capabilities bits in the process info table as explained below.

 Assuming the capabilities are accurately reported by the VM, the Onramp libc will simulate whatever behaviour is desired by the program where possible.
 For example, if the VM has non-blocking input and the program requests blocking input, the libc will perform blocking.
 However, if the VM is blocking and the program requests non-blocking input, the behaviour cannot be simulated so the libc will reject the request.
 If you are implementing a VM, follow the recommendations below to get maximum compatibility with programs running on Onramp.